 Recently, Kivi Park representatives have indicated that a user fee structure would be introduced in 2019.
 The fee structure would include a membership based annual pass as well as daily fees to access facilities.
 Fees will be structured similarly to other local facilities who offer similar activities.
-In recent media reports, Kivi Park representatives have indicated that access to the facilities will remain free until there is an official announcement about the fee structure.
+Kivi Park representatives have indicated that access to the facilities will remain free until there is an official announcement about the fee structure.
+It is anticipated that the user fee structure will be introduced prior to the 2019 cross country ski season.